conal/paper-2021-language-derivatives/To do.md

 ## Did

+*   Fix layout for `\\figref{nu-delta-codomain-lemmas}` in ACM version.
+    It now uses horizontal layout, requiring `small` for ACM.
+    I have plenty of room, so stack vertically instead.
+*   Automata perspective.
 *   Clarify tries as "automatic differentiation".
 *   Mention the *non-idempotence* of this notion of languages, due to choice of equivalence relation.
 *   Maybe mention logical equivalence vs proof isomorphism again in the Related Work section.